kluter/LCquickVieweR/README.md

 ```

 ## Functions
-`LCquickVieweR` provides a small set of functions, namely:
+`LCquickVieweR` provides a small set of functions:

 Adjusting study area:
 * `mergeThis()` - [0.0.1] merges two tiles into a single image for every dataset in a committed directory.